 Through CTAS, federally recognized tribes and Tribal consortia were able, for the first time ever, to submit a single application for most of DOJ's Tribal grant programs.
 DOJ designed this comprehensive approach to save time and resources and allow tribes and DOJ to gain a better understanding of the tribes' overall public safety needs.
-CTAS is not a program but is the overarching structure, under which eight separate grant program applications are collected.
+CTAS is not a program but is the overarching structure, under which seven separate grant program applications are collected.
 CTAS is currently operated through collaborative efforts across many department components, bureaus, and offices, including:

 - Bureau of Justice Assistance (BJA)

 - Executive Office for United States Attorney's (EOUSA)

 - Office of Community Oriented Policing Services (COPS)

 - Office of Justice Programs (OJP)

 - Office of Juvenile Justice and Delinquency Prevention (OJJDP)

 - Office of Tribal Justice (OTJ)

 - Office for Victims of Crime (OVC)

-- Office on Violence Against Women (OVW)